takiee/takiee.github.io/README.md

 # 田婕
 I received the BEng degree in Shandong University, China, in 2022.
-She is now studying for Master degree in Shanghaitech University under the supervision of Prof. Jingya Wang.
+I am now studying for Master degree in Shanghaitech University under the supervision of Prof. Jingya Wang.
 My research interests lie on computer vision and deep learning.
-Particularly she is interested in hand-object interaction and generation models.
+Particularly I am interested in hand-object interaction and generation models.